Why is chocolate bad for dogs and cats?

-(WHTM) — Dogs and cats love food, but they are not supposed to have certain foods such as coffee, chives, onions, grapes, and coffee.
+(WHTM) – Dogs and cats love food, but they shouldn’t have certain kinds, such as coffee, chives, onions, grapes and garlic.

-But one very dangerous food for both dogs and cats is something many humans love: chocolate.
+But one food that many humans love is particularly dangerous for dogs and cats: chocolate.

-When it comes to chocolate, it is toxic for both dogs and cats.
-This is because chocolate contains a chemical called theobromine, which is used medicinally as a blood vessel dilator, heart stimulant, and for other purposes.
+Chocolate is toxic for both dogs and cats because it contains a chemical called theobromine, which is used medicinally as a blood vessel dilator and heart stimulant as well as for other purposes.

 Baking chocolate and dark chocolate are highly concentrated with up to 140 milligrams of theobromine per ounce, while common milk chocolate has a lower concentration of the chemical with around 44 to 58 milligrams per ounce.